loonloon/Notes/UDM-AWS-Certified-Developer-Associate-2019.md

   * Key Value Pairs = Fields

 * What is Data Warehousing
   * Used for business intelligence.
-Tools like Cognos, Jaspersoft, SQL Server Reporting Services, Oracle Hyperion and SAP NetWeaver.
+Tools like Cognos, Jaspersoft, SQL Server Reporting Services, Oracle Hyperion and SAP NetWeaver
   * Used to pull in very large and complex data sets.
-Usually used by management to do queries on data.
+Usually used by management to do queries on data

 * OLTP VS OLAP
   * https://techdifferences.com/difference-between-oltp-and-olap.html